-Ayesha’s areas of specialisation include sustainable planning for cities and economic appraisal and valuation, blending both qualitative and quantitative approaches.
+Ayesha’s areas of specialisation include environmental economics and policy design, blending both qualitative and quantitative approaches to embed positive environmental outcomes.

 Ayesha joined Eunomia after completing her Master’s degree in Environmental Economics and Climate Change at the London School of Economics.
 During her time at LSE, she worked as a part-time Business and Sustainability Consultant to the Urban Orchard Project, eventually inspiring her dissertation research on a valuation of socio-spatial benefits from common spaces in London’s council estates.